How To Wash Hair Extensions

 Step 7: Comb Each Weft

-Although it’s usually not recommended to comb through wet hair as it’s more easily tangled, in this case, you want your extension to dry straight with little to no tangles.
+Although it’s usually not recommended to comb when wet as it’s more easily tangled, in this case, you want your weave to dry straight with little to no tangles.
 Use a wide tooth comb to gently brush from top to bottom.

 Step 8: Let Dry

 That’s it!
-Leave the wefts to dry and then enjoy clean, beautiful extensions ready to add instant volume and length to your natural hair.
+Leave the wefts to dry and then enjoy a clean, beautiful weave ready to add instant volume and length to your natural hair.

 Washing your Endless Hair Extensions doesn’t have to be complicated and we hope you now will have the confidence to know how to wash hair extensions flawlessly!